ysyun/angular_dynamic_load_external_module/README.md

   - click ABOUT menu on top
   - click "click dynamic module" menu
   - check out Network panel of DevTool and it download "dynamic.module.js"
   - rendering "html template of TestComponent from DynamicModule" on ABOUT page

+## Code
+  - Loader: app/about/about.component.ts
+  - Loaded Module: app/plugins/dynamic.module.js
+    The module that loaded dynamically must be *.js that compiled.